momobo/GetCleanDataPA/README.md

 ### Result data set

-The resulting dataset is written in the *data* subdirectory in csv format The name of the file is "SummarizedTidy.csv"
+The resulting dataset is written in the *data* subdirectory in csv format The name of the file is "SummarizedTidy.txt"

+### Other implementation notes

+Due to the limitation of the coursera platform, that doesn't accept csv, the result file is named with the extension txt but is really a csv.

+The script has been tested on windows, with R version 3.0.2 / 3.0.3.